chellapandihicas/cs50sw/README.md

 <br>

 <h2 align="center">Preview: Edit Added Funds</h2>
 <p>Perhaps the user made an error when adding in funds?
 Easily corrected using the "Edit Added Funds" feature.
-Here is an example of the user's grandmother giving an extra $100.An expense report is typically a spreadsheet.
-The following items can typically be found on an expenses spreadsheet:
+Here is an example of the user's grandmother giving an extra $100.</p>
+<p>An expense report is typically a spreadsheet.
+The following items can typically be found on an expenses spreadsheet:</p>

-Entry Id
+<p>Entry Id</p>
-Transaction Name.</p>
+<p>Transaction Name.</p>

 <div align="center">
 <img src="images/edit_add_funds.png">